naturalis/nba-benchmark/README.md

  * Installation of R

 ## Running
-URLs to be benchmarked are listed in `urls.txt`.
-Start benchmark by executing the script `benchmark.R` from within an R shell.
-Per default, concurrent requests of batch sizes 1, 10, and 100 are done one after another.
-Results are plotted into a file named `benchmark-nba.jpg`.
-If more URLs are added to `urls.txt`, the script might have to be adjusted concerning plot window size etc.
+Table with specifications on what to benchmark and norm values are in file *testnorms.txt*.
+Start benchmark by executing the script `run.R` from within an R shell.
+Results are plotted into a pdf document.